sabman/website/designs/blog/02-how-to-install-npm.md

 ## Installing npm

-To install npm in one command, you can do this:
+The simplest way to install npm is to do this:

     curl http://npmjs.org/install.sh | sh

-Of course, if you're more paranoid than lazy, you can also get the [latest code][1], check it all out, and when you're happy there's nothing in there to pwn your machine, issue a `make install` or `make dev`.
+If you're more paranoid than lazy, you can also get the [latest code][1], check it all out, and when you're happy there's nothing in there to pwn your machine, issue a `make install`.

 See the [npm readme][2] for additional installation options, including being able to install without git or curl, and being able to install